revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> He can use `delete from` statement or `truncate table` statement to delete all the records form the table.
+> He can use `delete from` statement or `truncate table` statement to delete all the records from the table.
 ```sql
 delete from order;
 truncate table order;